-ANSYS is a global leader in computer-aided simulation software.
-Based near Pittsburgh, Pennsylvania, the company’s software applications help engineers solve their most complex design challenges through engineering simulations in areas such as fluid dynamics, electromagnetics, and structural mechanics.
-Many modern products, from smartphones to airplanes, are designed using ANSYS software solutions.
+Ansys is a global leader in engineering simulation.
+Founded in 1970, the company is headquartered south of Pittsburgh, Pennsylvania, U.S.A.
+Ansys simulation gives engineers the ability to explore and predict how products will work — or won’t work — in the real world.
+Many modern products, from smartphones to airplanes, are designed using Ansys’ engineering simulation solutions.
 With these solutions, engineers can do everything from designing more aerodynamic automobiles to building more efficient data centers.
-An AWS Partner Network (APN) Partner for several years, ANSYS recently became an advanced APN Technology Partner.
-The company earned $936 million in revenue in 2014.
+An AWS Partner for several years, Ansys recently became an advanced AWS Partner with qualified device, software, or hardware offering.

 The solution also uses the Amazon Simple Storage Service (Amazon S3) for archival storage, as well as AWS CloudFormation templates and AWS Lambda to automate the deployment and configuration of the solution.

-ANSYS has also benefited from participating in the AWS Partner Network.
-“AWS helped us find and work with other APN Partners who already had expertise running workloads in the cloud, such as Cycle Computing and NICE Software, to develop our ANSYS Enterprise Cloud solution,” says Kaiser.
-“And overall, our relationship with AWS as an APN Partner has been extremely productive.
-The APN team has been very engaged with us and instrumental in helping us engineer our system, and now we’re seeing our relationship grow as we’ve become an Advanced Technology Partner.
+Ansys has also benefited from participating in the AWS Partner Network.
+“AWS helped us find and work with other AWS Partners who already had expertise running workloads in the cloud, such as Cycle Computing and NICE Software, to develop our Ansys Enterprise Cloud solution,” says Kaiser.
+“And overall, our relationship with AWS has been extremely productive.
+The AWS team has been very engaged with us and instrumental in helping us engineer our system, and now we’re seeing our relationship grow as we’ve become an Advanced Technology Partner.
 For instance, we recently had a challenge with a file system on a customer deployment.
 Very quickly, AWS was engaged at the highest level and gave us access to Partner Solution Architects who helped us solve the issue.”

 The company will also continue expanding its use of newer AWS technologies for its customer solutions.
 “We are doing a proof of concept around Amazon WorkSpaces for our internal dev and test environments,” says Kaiser.
 “And we’re looking into the new Amazon Aurora database service, as well as scalable solutions such as the Amazon Elastic File System.”
 The organization is also exploring the connection of its simulation software to the Internet of Things for predictive analytics.
 “We will be gathering real-world data from the field and executing simulation quickly in the cloud,” Kaiser says.
 “As a result, we hope to have access to information we don’t have yet to make decisions that we can’t currently make.
 The cloud is an obvious way for us to be able to do that.
 With all our upcoming projects and initiatives, we’ll continue to look to AWS to help us, so we can grow and change as quickly as we need to.”